Market Intelligence Insights & Information

 2025 Market Reports

-After reaching a historical high of 6.7% a year ago, the vacancy rate in the Meadowlands stabilized over the last few months, closing the third quarter at 6.0%.
-The decline in the vacancy rate is partially attributable to a slowdown in the amount of new construction deliveries and steady leasing activity.
+After reaching a historical high of 6.7% a year ago, the vacancy rate in the Meadowlands was relatively stable for much of the year, ending at 6.4%.
+A slowdown in the amount of new construction has allowed the vacancy rate to level.

 Market Insights